vishnu-jpeg2002/business-analytics-portfolio/README.md

 */

 SELECT
     'SQL'                    AS Data_Analysis,
+    'Python (Pandas)'        AS Data_Processing,
+    'Seaborn, Matplotlib'    AS Data_Visualization,
-    'Power BI'   AS Reporting_and_Modeling,
+    'Power BI'               AS Reporting_and_Dashboarding,
     'Excel'                  AS Business_Insights;

 FROM Portfolio
 WHERE Approach IN (
     'Data Cleaning',
     'Exploratory Analysis',
+    'Data Transformation',
     'KPI Tracking',
     'Performance Measurement',
-    'Insight Translation'
+    'Insight Generation'
 );

 -- Method:
 -- Define the business problem
--- Structure the data
+-- Structure and clean the data
--- Apply analytical logic
+-- Analyse using SQL and Python
+-- Visualize insights using Seaborn and Matplotlib
--- Deliver practical recommendations
+-- Deliver actionable recommendations